 One of the first questions we’re often asked at Negative Equity UK is ‘will negative equity affect my credit rating’?

-Clients are often worried about how their current property debt situation will affect their ability to borrow in future, whether it’s to buy another house, or take out personal loans to cover any other expenses that might arise.
+Clients are often worried about how their current property debt situation will affect their ability to borrow in the future, whether it’s to buy another house or take out personal loans to cover any other expenses that might arise.

 What is a credit rating?